Pressure for Senate rules change after GOP blocks 1/6 probe

-WASHINGTON (AP) — Pressure is mounting on Democrats to end the practice of requiring 60 votes to move legislation through the Senate if they hope to advance President Joe Biden’s agenda.
+WASHINGTON (AP) — As Republicans blocked a bill Friday to establish a commission to investigate the Jan.
+6 Capitol insurrection, pressure mounted on Democrats to end the practice of requiring 60 votes to move legislation through the Senate if they have any hope of advancing their priorities and President Joe Biden’s agenda.

-Earlier Friday, Republicans blocked a bill that would have established a commission to investigate the deadly Jan.
-6 Capitol insurrection.

 Fresh off the defeat, Senate Majority Leader Chuck Schumer set up a June vote on another crucial priority — an elections overhaul billthat confronts restrictive new voting laws emerging in several key states after Donald Trump’s loss in the 2020 presidential election to Biden.